-Day 5: Drive to Punakha, 1,242m/4,075ft - 21⁄2 hours.
-Visit Chimi Lakhang.
-Village walk.
+Day 5: Drive to Punakha 1,242m/4,075ft, over the Dochu La.
+Visit Chimi Lakhang and Talo Village.

 Driving out of Thimphu you climb to cross the Dochu La Pass, 3,048m/10,000ft, a spot marked by 108 chortens.
 Here, weather permitting you may take in a magnificent mountain vista.
-On clear days there are fabulous views of the eastern Himalaya from here, but this is a beautiful spot even on misty days.
+On clear days there are fabulous views of the eastern Himalaya from here, but this is a beautiful and atmospheric spot even on misty days.
 You then drive down through varied forest into the lush Punakha Valley.

-You will firstly visit Chimi Lakhang, a temple built by Drukpa Kunley.
+Firstly you will visit Chimi Lakhang, a temple built by Drukpa Kunley.
 Known as the 'The Divine Madman', Drukpa Kunley was a 15th Century Bhutanese Lama and is Bhutan's most popular Saint and one of the most important figures in Bhutanese folklore.
 Despite the apparent conservatism of the Bhutanese people, Drukpa Kunley with his unconventional views on sex is a great favourite throughout the country - the phallus symbols painted on the outside walls of many houses date back to his teachings.
 Chimi Lakhang is especially popular with women, who come here to make offerings and to pray for children.
 This charming lakhang is reached by a short walk across the paddy fields and the short excursion takes about 45 minutes each way.

 Later you will drive up to the charming village of Talo (altitude 2,800m).
+This attractive village is famed for its pretty girls!
 First you will drive up to its fine gompa, built above the village and worth a visit for the spectacular views.
 After visiting the gompa you walk down through the village and will see traditional village life going on.
 It's all very pretty - the beautiful farm houses of the village have their own well-kept flower gardens and corn and vegetables are grown in abundance.
 There is an air of prosperity and contentment.
-You come out back onto the road below the village and then you may either walk down through woods and fields, or drive down, to the village of Nobgang, the birthplace of the four girls who in 1979 married King Jigme Singye Wangchuk to become his four queens.
+You come out back onto the road below the village and then you may either walk down through woods and fields, or drive down, to visit the village of Nobgang, the birthplace of the four girls who in 1979 married King Jigme Singye Wangchuk to become his four queens.
 After the king's abdication they became Bhutan's Queen Mothers.
 The gompas in Nobgang are sponsored by their family.
 The two villages of Talo and Nobgang have a longstanding rivalry in archery.
 Once your walk is done you will be driven back to your Punakha hotel.